maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     We've chosen to use the "Add Message" glyph, but you can use any that you like from the [Material Design icons](https://cdn.materialdesignicons.com/4.5.95/) website.

-6. Do the same with checkmark icon for each item.
+6. Do the same with checkmark icon for each item - you can see the checkmark by clicking an item and marking it as "Done".
 Find a [glyph]((https://cdn.materialdesignicons.com/4.5.95/)) you'd like to replace the existing icon with.
 We can use a markup extension to make the code neater.

     Replace the `<Image>` tag with:

     ```xml
-    <Image HorizontalOptions="End" IsVisible="{Binding Done}"
+    <Image IsVisible="{Binding Done}"
+            Grid.Column="2"
+            Grid.RowSpan="2"
+            HorizontalOptions="End"
             Source="{FontImage FontFamily={StaticResource MaterialFontFamily},
                     Glyph=&#xf12c;,
                     Color=Green,
                     Size=32}" />
     ```

     Here you are changing the source from a file (string) to a `FontImageSource`, a new feature in Xamarin.Forms 4.0.